LeonardoTerra/LeonardoTerra/README.md

 ##

 - 👀 I’m interested in developing a career in Data Science
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Python and SQL

 <div align="center">
   <a href="https://github.com/LeonardoTerra">